kynesim/weld/docs/README.txt

 This file tells weld:

    * This weld is called frank.
-This name is not used for anything at the moment (caveat: It may be used in the "X-Weld-State: Pushed" markers)
+This name is not used for anything at the moment (caveat: It is put into the "X-Weld-State: Pushed" markers in the base, but otherwise never referenced).
    * The origin for this weld is at ssh://git@home.example.com/ribbit/fromble.
-   * This weld draws from two bases: project124 and igniting_duck
+   * This weld draws from two bases: project124 and igniting_duck.
    * project124 turns up in a directory in the weld called flibble.
    * igniting_duck/foo turns up in <weld>/bar